JudgeGroovyman/JudgeGroovyman.github.io/Assets.md

 * Work with the [original dotnet version](https://github.com/mxgmn/WaveFunctionCollapse) that I got working above
 * And heres a [Unity Adaptation](https://selfsame.itch.io/unitywfc) of the algorithm that works in 3d and has some instructions for how to get it working.
 Updated Nov 2019

+related procedural generation
+[CJ Lib](https://github.com/TheAllenChou/unity-cj-lib) - allows for procedural drawing of primatives and also new math physics and noise functions